AleksandrosV/The_Internet_Java_Automation/README.md

    - Go to Jenkins dashboard and create a new Freestyle project.

 2. **Configure Source Code Management**:
-   - Select Git and provide the repository URL: `https://github.com/AleksandrosV/Java_automation.git`
+   - Select Git and provide the repository URL: `https://github.com/AleksandrosV/The_Internet_Java_Automation.git`
    - Set the branch to `main` or any specific branch you are working on.

 3. **Add Build Step**:
    - Add a Windows batch command or Shell script (depending on your Jenkins server) with the following commands:

    \`\`\`
-   cd AutomationWebUI
    mvn clean test
    \`\`\`